atopile/esp32-s3/README.md

 ## Overview
-[atopile](https://atopile.io/) brings the best of software development to the world of hardware design.
+[atopile](https://atopile.io/) is a tool to build electronic circuit boards with code.
+It brings the best of software development to the world of hardware design.

 The atopile package registry contains a list of existing ato packages.
 Packages usually contain components, module footprints, and layouts that can be reused in other projects.